historic urban plans logo white on transparency

 South Carolina and Georgia 1754

-William De Brahm’s seminal map of South Carolina and George engraved by Thomas Jeffreys in London, is both extremely rare and influential.
+William De Brahm’s seminal map of South Carolina and Georgia, engraved by Thomas Jeffreys in London, is both extremely rare and influential.
 It was the first scientific survey of the southeastern coast, its islands and rivers, and identifies proprietors, parishes, forts, churches, roads and more.
 Lands containing swamps, marshes, and forests are also shown.
-“Charles Town” (Charleston”, Savannah, New Ebenezer, and other early settlements are depicted.
+“Charles Town” (Charleston), Savannah, New Ebenezer, and other early settlements are depicted.

 De Brahm, a German engineer who immigrated to America in the 1750s, relied upon the work of earlier cartographers to a certain degree but traveled extensively over the territory to compile the information needed for this large, informative map.
 A special feature is the highly detailed cartouche, illustrated with local flora and showing enslaved people producing South Carolina’s leading export at the time, indigo.